AlexandraBait/AlexandraBait/README.md

 - Sleep
 - Internet

-Basically, i love everything for my _existence_.
+Basically, I love everything that any normal person would need for _existence_.

 I hate:

 - Homework
 - Deadlines
 - People, who are *jerks*

+Please, mind the _third clause_.

 ## Here is my doggy.
 Take a look at it: